The-Philomath/LearningCurve/Articles/C++/Concurrency.md

 * Every thread has to have an initial function.
 This function is used as the starting point for thread.

+* `Hyper-threading` exposes multiple logical cores for a single physical CPU core.
+In simple terms, hyper-threading makes context-switching more efficient for each CPU core.

 #### References

 * Concurrency In action